mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

  1. Client opens HTTP connection to the server to get more data
  2. Server sees that there's no data to send
  3. Server waits for data and passes callback function that should be called when there's data available
- 4. Server sends response from the callback function
+ 4. Server sends response from the callback function and closes connection

 In pseudo-code:
 {% highlight python %}